-The FEA TRM provides a view of technical services, protocols and interfaces that are primarily concerned with supporting the implementation of Service Components, as defined in the FEA SRM.
+The FEA TRM provides a view of technical services, protocols and interfaces (Figure 10) that are primarily concerned with supporting the implementation of Service Components, as defined in the FEA SRM.
 Geospatial technology is in many ways a special case of database technology, and therefore the architectural concerns of database technologies usually account for geospatial as well.
 For example, there is no need to account separately for geospatial in the high-level TRM category of Service Access and Delivery.
-However, geospatial technology is also more that database technology and can also be considered visualization technology and analysis technology.
-For example, a web browser may need a geospatial plug-in to be able to display geospatial information or it may just be served images from a server through Dynamic Server-Side Display and Content Rendering.
-Analysis functions under Reporting and Analysis.
+However, geospatial technology transcends the database, and can also be considered visualization and analysis technology.
+For example, a web browser may need a geospatial plug-in to be able to display geospatial information, or it may just deliver images from a server through Dynamic Server-Side Display and Content Rendering.